-The amazing thing about this tree is that when the wood becomes damaged, such as when an ant burrows into it, it becomes infected with a bacteria known as Phialophora Parasitica, causing the tree to expel a considerable amount of fragrant resin in order to help heal itself.
+The amazing thing about this tree is that when the wood becomes damaged, such as when an ant burrows into it, it sometimes becomes infected with a bacteria known as Phialophora Parasitica, causing the tree to expel a considerable amount of fragrant resin in order to help heal itself.

 This resin is considered by many to be one of the most divine aromas found in nature.
 Many people believe agarwood has no equal in the realm of fragrance.
 Unfortunately, this also makes fragrant agarwood extremely difficult to cultivate.